adithyaa1996/Statistical-model-of-Surface-Morphology-Evolution-during-Polishing-in-Additive-Manufacturing/README.md

 **3. Stage0_fitted_data.mat** - .mat file containing data pertaining to height measures of the 3D printed sample prior to polishing and simulated initial surface which is statistically similar to the actual data.

 **4. surface_roughness.m, graph_evolution.m, solve_for_d.m, KLDiv.m** and **Gen_hurst.m** - Matlab scripts containing functions that are called within the main script (Parameter_fitting_Polishing.m)

+**5. Initial_surface_generation.m** - Script containing the Initial surface generation algorithm using the random circle packing algorithm.

+**6. pub_fig.m** - Script containing the formatting options for plots and figures.